 The Michiana on the Move plan was developed through coordination with other plans and agencies including federal, state and local partners.
 Additionally, an overarching component to the planning process is public participation.
 The Plan is a reflection of the needs of the public on transportation investments for the future.
 This plan is required to be realistic and fiscally constrained.

-An extensive planning process was followed in the development of the 2045 Transportation Plan.
+An extensive planning process was followed in the development of the Michiana on the Move 2050 Transportation Plan.
 Essential elements included the identification of needed projects and resource allocation.
-These were supported by the following tasks
+These were supported by the following tasks: